nktknshn/tgmount-ng/README.md

   # referencing a cache defined in `caches` folder
   cache: memory1

-  # dynamicaly creates a cache to use in this folder
+  # dynamically creates a cache to use in this folder
   cache:
     type: memory
     capacity: 300MB